-Beyond the GWIMS Designated Representatives, additional faculty members or administrators with a sustained interest in the GWIMS agenda and who want to be involved in a concrete way are also welcome to join GWIMS.
-This is an open membership, so either the deans and CEOs of member organizations can put forth the names of additional members or individuals can self-nominate by contacting AAMC Member Services.
+In addition to designated representatives, faculty members or administrators with a sustained interest in the GWIMS agenda, and who want to be involved in a concrete way are also welcome to join GWIMS.
+This is an open membership, so either the deans and CEOs of member organizations can put forth the names of additional members or individuals can self-nominate.
+Join today!
+Access the new member sign-up form.

 GWIMS Membership allows you to:

 - Participate in the advancement of women in academic medicine in a national forum

 - Learn new best practices from other organizations that advance women’s successful participation in academic medicine

 GWIMS Member Expectations

 GWIMS Designated Representatives and Additional Members are expected to participate in at least three of the following activities at their institution:

 - Serve as/create a support system for other women faculty

 - Connect with other local women’s groups and or the community

 - Disseminate the GWIMS electronic quarterly newsletter to faculty and trainees at your institution